Clastify logo

 Image

 A multiresistant bacterium is a bacterium resistant to multiple antibiotics.
 Careful antibiotic use slows the emergence of multiresistant bacteria.
-That means prescribing antibiotics only when there is good evidence of bacterial infection, choosing appropriate drugs and durations, preventing cross-infection in healthcare settings, and avoiding unnecessary antibiotic use in agriculture.
+That involves prescribing antibiotics only when there is good evidence of bacterial infection, choosing appropriate drugs and durations, preventing cross-infection in healthcare settings, and avoiding unnecessary antibiotic use in agriculture.

 New techniques open new research routes